aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Legislative branch:

-unicameral House of Assembly (21 seats, 15 elected representatives and 6 appointed senators; representatives are elected by popular vote from single-member constituencies to serve five-year terms)
+unicameral House of Assembly (21 seats, 15 elected representatives and six appointed senators; representatives are elected by popular vote to serve five-year terms)

 Judicial branch: